Shastri Research Grant (SRG) 2016-17 (OPEN)

-- If you do not receive an acknowledgement re your application within 2 business days, please contact Mahmuda Aldeen at the Calgary office via email.
+- If you have not received an acknowledgement re your application within 2 business days of completing application submission deadline, please contact Mahmuda Aldeen at the Calgary office via email.

-- Names of the successful applicants will be uploaded on SICI website (http://www.sici.org/home/) by 21 November 2015.
+- Names of the successful applicants will be uploaded on SICI website (http://www.sici.org/home/) by 3rd week of October 2016.

 Print this page

 Shastri Indo Canadian Institute

 1418 Education Tower